 The text and the illustrations in Zen Shorts both play an important role in the stories and in young students’ ability to comprehend them.
 Help students understand how to make connections between the characters and events described in words and the characters and events shown in pictures.
 Project pages 4 and 5 on a whiteboard or screen and model for students how to connect the text with the illustrations.

 Model: First, I’m going to read the text of the story again.
 [Read text on pages 4 and 5.]
 Now I’ll take a close look at the pictures.
 I see a giant black and white panda.
 That must be Stillwater.
 And, look, he is holding his red umbrella.
 Addy must be the girl with blonde hair.
 Michael is the older boy.
 The younger boy must be Karl because he looks shy.

 Continue to discuss the relationship between the illustrations and the text with students.
-Use the questions on Resource #2: Relationship Between Illustrations and Story to prompt students to make more connections.
+Use the questions on the Zen Shorts Text and Illustration Relationship printable to prompt students to make more connections.
 Also discuss with students the concluding questions that help them apply the stories to their own lives.